The untold story of COVID-19’s impact on healthcare quality: Part one

 The pre-pandemic world feels like a distant memory when it comes to healthcare.
 Before COVID-19, hospitals hummed with a steady rhythm of admissions, procedures and discharges.
 Quality metrics (the numbers we use to track how well healthcare systems perform) were steadily improving.
 But then, in late 2019, the emergence of COVID-19 sent shockwaves throughout the world leaving a trail of devastation across social, economic and healthcare landscapes.

-When COVID-19 hit, the U.S. healthcare system faced an unprecedented challenge as hospitals became overwhelmed by critically ill patients grappling a novel and highly contagious virus.
+When COVID-19 hit, the U.S. healthcare system faced an unprecedented challenge as hospitals became overwhelmed by critically ill patients grappling with a novel and highly contagious virus.
 Inpatient care underwent a dramatic metamorphosis to accommodate the surge of sick people.
 What did this do to quality metrics?
 Did they all come tumbling down?
 Or, did they start to unfold a more nuanced story?
 In this two-part series, we’ll take a look.

 The pre-pandemic era